-Surveillance: There are concerns that the Government’s response to the Covid-19 could see an increase in surveillance.
+Surveillance: There are concerns that the Government’s response to the coronavirus pandemic could see an increase in surveillance.
 Safeguards for surveillance would be weakened through changes to how warrants are issued.
 The Home Secretary would be able to appoint temporary Judicial Commissioners, who would have the powers to approve warrants signed off by a Secretary of State.
 The Bill would also see the length of time that Judicial Commissioners can give ex post facto authorisation of warrants from three to 12 days.

 Right to assembly: The Bill would effectively remove the right to assembly.
-While some restrictions on our ability to gather are necessary to limit the spread of Covid-19, we need to ensure that our right to protest is not damaged in the long-term.
+While some restrictions on our ability to gather are necessary to limit the spread of coronavirus, we need to ensure that our right to protest is not damaged in the long-term.

 Restricting the duration of the Bill